JulienChevron/JulienChevron.github.io/_posts/2019-05-31-SumerianDemo.md

 ![_config.yml]({{ site.baseurl }}/images/createSlot.png)

-Finally, It remains only to configure the chatbot by adding a behaviour to the intent :$
+It remains only to configure the chatbot by adding a behaviour to the intent :$

 1. Add the slot to the intent, assign a name...
 2. Add utterances using the slot name